Is the subject of puppy feeding causing you turmoil?

-When it comes to feeding puppies, it's important to get it right.
+When it comes to puppy feeding, it's essential to get it right.

-Cocker pups grow so quickly during their first few months so they need an especially nutritious diet to help them develop into strong, healthy adult Cocker Spaniels.
+Cocker pups grow quickly during their first few months, so they need an especially nutritious diet to help them develop into strong, healthy adult Cocker Spaniels.

 When you brought your puppy home, your breeder may have given you a small bag of puppy food and instructions to help you with your puppy feeding routine.

-If you decide to change your puppy's food at a later date, do it gradually by mixing in a little of the new food at each meal time, otherwise you risk upsetting your puppy's tummy.
+If you decide to change your puppy's food later, do it gradually by mixing in a little of the new food at each meal time; otherwise, you risk upsetting your puppy's tummy.

-Gradually increase the amount of the new food whilst decreasing the old, over the course of 7-10 days, or longer, until the change has been made.
+Gradually increase the amount of the new food whilst decreasing the old, over 7-10 days, or longer, until the change has been made.

 Puppies need to be fed small amounts regularly throughout the day so as not to over-stretch their little tummies.

-Feeding them in this way also keeps their energy levels up all day long.
+Feeding them this way also keeps their energy levels up all day.

-A typical puppy feeding routine could look like this:
+A typical puppy feeding schedule could look like this:

-Puppy feeding requirements will be different for every single puppy depending on their size, age and how active they are.
+Puppy feeding requirements will differ for every puppy depending on their size, age and how active they are.

 Generally, your breeder will offer you the best advice, but your vet can help too.
-Additionally, you could refer to the puppy food manufacturer's packaging for advice.
+Additionally, you could refer to the puppy food manufacturer's packaging for guidance.

 My experience is that manufacturers' recommendations are often quite generous.
 I reduced Max's kibble allowance by 10% when he was a puppy because I felt he was becoming a little 'chubby'.

-Today, I feed him a 'senior' mix, but I still reduce his allowance by around 10% or more if he's had extra bits of chicken or lamb during the day.
+I feed him a 'senior' mix today, but I still reduce his allowance by around 10% or more if he's had extra bits of chicken or lamb during the day.

-Nowadays, you can buy a wide range of commercial puppy food, ranging from tinned and organic dog food to dry dog food.
+Nowadays, you can buy a wide range of commercial puppy food, ranging from tinned and organic dog food to dry kibble.

 What's the difference?

-Dry food is a specially formulated complete meal in the form of a small, bite-sized, biscuit known as kibble.
+Dry food is a specially formulated complete meal in the form of small, bite-sized biscuits known as kibble.

-Popular flavors are lamb, beef, salmon, rabbit and chicken and it all the essential oils, vitamins and minerals your dog needs.
+Popular flavours are lamb, beef, salmon, rabbit and chicken, and it has all the essential oils, vitamins and minerals your dog needs.